conjoon/extjs-app-webmail/docs/README.md

 - `resources.sounds.notifications.newEmail` - a notification sound to play when new email messages are coming in.
 - `templates.html.editor` - an html-template to use with the message editor.
 - `templates.html.reader` - an html-template to use with the message reader.
-- `mailServerPresets` - a file holding json configuration for mail server presets used with the **MailAccountWizard**
+- `mailServerPresets` - a file containing json configuration for mail server presets used with the **MailAccountWizard**

 #### Plugins